raLaaaa/goblog-example/README.md

 	return nil
 }
 ```
-addUser is the function we call in our interceptor and it gets called before every request to our Authentication controller.
+addUser is the function we call in our interceptor.
+As mentioned it gets called before every request to our Authentication controller.
 It calls `connected()` and checks whether our session is valid.
 So we do not have to log in over and over again.

 The last function we are missing is the `Logout()` function.